peppetort/Hypermedia-Application-project-2021/README.md

 ## Usage of Nuxt best practices

 In order to have better performances and to optimize the site for SEO we have chosen to use the Server Side Rendering approach.<br/>
-We have also created as many components as possible to make the page structure modular.<br/>
+We have also created as many components as possible to make the page structure modular, therefore easier to modify, restructure and read.<br/
-For each component created we have tried to make it as parametric as possible in order to favor the reusability of the code
+For each component created we have tried to make it as parametric as possible in order to favor the reusability of the code written duringthe development of the application</br>
+Since we wanted a code that's as modular as possible and since we created various components that are always present during the visualization of the website, such as <code>TheHeader.vue</code>, <code>TheFooter.vue</code> or <code>TheNavbar.vue</code>, we decided to use a single and shared layout page, that serves as a template, with the header already on top and the footer on bottom in every page.
+It also contains CSS styles that will be valid for the whole website.</br>
+Since the header and the footer are used inside of the layout, and therefore they're instantiated before the data fetch, we used the store in order to make the needed dynamic data from the database available earlier.</br>